layfellow/cpanel-cli/doc/reference/mail.rst

 **enable mail filter ACCOUNT FILTERNAME**

 Enable FILTERNAME associated to ACCOUNT.
-To get a list of current filter names, use ‘cpanel list mail filters ACCOUNT’
+To get a list of filters, use ‘cpanel list mail filters ACCOUNT’

 *Example*